Hutchinson National Bank (Hutchinson, KS)

 Newspaper Excerpt

-Owing to financial stringency making it impossible to secure currency sufficient to meet its demands, the Hutchinson National Bank did not open its doors yesterday, but posted notice of suspension of payment.
+HUTCHINSON, Kan., July 19.-Owing to financial stringency making it impossible to secure currency sufficient to meet its demands, the Hutchinson National Bank did not open its doors this morning, but posted a notice of suspension of payment.

 Source